 - Notify the Information Commissioner that it intends to process personal data.

-Data Protection Policy and the Data Protection Act Procedures and Guidance are intended to ensure that all processing of personal data carried out by, or on behalf of, Cardiff Met complies with the requirements of the Act.
+The University's Data Protection Policy ensures that all processing of personal data carried out by, or on behalf of, Cardiff Met complies with the requirements of the legislation.

 Please get in touch if: